yostane/cours-java/tutorials/java-cli.md

 ## JDK version management

+Let's start with the first thing that we need to do when we want to start a Java project: installing the JDK.

 With Java releasing a new version every 6 months and with all the available JDK distributions, having a proper JDK version management is a must.
 Thus, I strongly discourage to install a JDK using an installer.
+In addition to that, some JDKs have license costs in production environments and we need to be careful about that.
+So, I discourage installing a JDK from search engines without proper prior knowledge, such as the one offered by [whichjdk.com](https://whichjdk.com).

 Instead, we can use an intermediary tool that will allow to install different JDKs and change the default one whenever we want.
+This kind of tool is called a Java version manager.
 I recommend these two tools depending on your OS.

 - On Windows: [scoop](https://scoop.sh/) is a package maanger which supports Java version management.
 It provides a [Java wiki](https://github.com/ScoopInstaller/Scoop/wiki/Java) with detailed instructions.
 - On Linux and macOS: [SDKMAN!](https://sdkman.io/) is a SDK manager specialzed in the Java ecosystem.
 Instructions on how to manage JDKs is [provided here](https://sdkman.io/usage).

-In addition to listing and installing JDKs with different version and providers, these tools can change the current active JDK in a single command (by updating JAVA_HOME and PATH environment variables).
+In addition to listing and installing JDKs with different version and providers, these tools can change the current active JDK in a single command (by automatically updating JAVA_HOME and PATH environment variables).
-In the same vein, we can install in a single command other Java related tools such as maven, gradle, Kotlin, etc.
+Furthermore, we can install in a single command other Java related tools such as maven, gradle, Kotlin, etc.

 For example, to list the available JDKs using scoop, we run `scoop search jdk` to get an output similar the following one: